katarzynatyc/katarzynatyc.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor in the Department of Biostatistics at the Virginia Commonwealth University (VCU) School of Public Health and a Faculty member in the Bioinformatics Shared Resource Core at the Massey Comprehensive Cancer Center.
+I am an Assistant Professor in the <a href='https://sph.vcu.edu/about/portfolio/details/tyck/'>Department of Biostatistics</a> at the Virginia Commonwealth University (VCU) School of Public Health and a Faculty member in the <a href='https://www.masseycancercenter.org/research/shared-resource-cores/bioinformatics/'>Bioinformatics Shared Resource Core</a> at the Massey Comprehensive Cancer Center.
 My research centers on developing and applying innovative computational methods to dissect complex biological systems, integrating high-dimensional biological data with clinical understanding.
 My work spans areas such as spatial biology, host-microbe interactions, cancer genomics and person-specific health outcomes, and human genetics.

 I am always open to discussing potential collaborations with investigators across the medical and life sciences campuses and encourage students interested in internships or graduate research opportunities to reach out.